ehorrent/With.Extensions/README.md

 ## Why ?
 When using immutables classes with **C#**, it becomes really annoying to copy and update an object.
 To do that, you have 2 options :
 - use the constructor (verbose and add 'noise' on what you really want to do)
-- create manually copy methods to duplicate your object
+- create manually copy methods to duplicate your objects

 The second solution makes your code more readable but you have to create methods for each field you want to modify in your class, and it can be a lot of work...